 Telehealth options for a range of wellness and diagnostic appointments have also helped shield a core group of staff members from possible COVID-19 exposure and its attendant stress.
 What’s more, telehealth technology is helping to lighten the burden for short-staffed clinicians, and also allows veteran nurses to coach or share insights with newer staff members virtually.

-In addition to reducing burnout, remote healthcare work expands access to candidates who can fill roles like medical consultants and billing specialists—a boon for facilities in rural areas where resources may be scarce.
+In addition to reducing burnout, remote work in healthcare opens the door to remote work talent who can fill roles like medical consultants and billing specialists—a boon for facilities in rural areas where resources may be scarce, and the staff shortage in healthcare may be most keenly felt.
 For companies like Wellstar Health System, Cardinal Health, and TriHealth, it’s also a linchpin to recruitment and retention efforts.

 “The ability to work remotely has vastly expanded that talent pool as you can now hire team members from anywhere across the US,” Danyale Ziglor, VP of HR for Shared Services and Post-Acute Services at nonprofit care provider Wellstar Health System, tells Staffing.com.
 “Candidates now have greater options for where they want to work and who they want to work for.
 This makes it much more important to effectively tout the benefits and culture of your organization as a way to attract the best and the brightest.”